Insurance (Cancellation, Medical, Auto)

-If you plan to spend a lot of time in Mexico each season, you may want to check another company https://medevacglobal.com/ or https://www.skymed.com for just evacuation insurance.
+So here are the links to 2 medivac companies: https://medevacglobal.com/ or https://www.skymed.com .
 They will fly you to any hospital you wish and I get the impression they will do it with any condition a doctor recommends you be taken home.
-They are actually quite reasonable as well.
+They are actually quite reasonable.
 I use Skymed, myself and you can use this representative.

 Extending existing car insurance policies